NOUSguide/Coding-Conventions/Cocoa iOS+Mac.markdown

 # Objective-C Coding Convention and Best Practices

 Most of these guidelines are to match Apple's documentation and community-accepted best practices.
-This document is mainly targeted toward iOS development, but applies to Mac as well.
+This document is mainly targeted towards iOS development, but applies to Mac as well.

 ## Usage